Triton-Robotics/TR-mbed/.md/os/macos.md

 > Note: May have to replace  `~/.bashrc` with your shell (eg. `~/.zshrc` for zsh).

+> Note: If you are getting a missing arm-none-eabi-gcc, you may have to run `brew install armmbed/formulae/arm-none-eabi-gcc`

 ### Return to [main setup guide](../../README.md#setup) to continue setup.